christina-ml/unit-front-end-web-development/react-lifecycle-networking/readme.md

 # Introduction to component lifecycle

-Withing a React application, components can be:
+Within a React application, components can be:

 - Not yet mounted (loaded) into the DOM
 - Mounted into the DOM